jonlil/js-imagediff/README.md

 NodeJS
 ------

 js-imagediff is available through the npm.
-It uses [node-canvas](https://github.com/LearnBoost/node-canvas) which requires lib cairo to be installed.
+It uses [node-canvas](https://github.com/Automattic/node-canvas) which requires lib cairo to be installed.
 Install js-imagediff with `npm install -g imagediff`.

-### Command Line

-* `imagediff [-e|equal] [-t|tolerance VALUE] FILE_A FILE_B` tests equality of two image files with an optional tolerance, printing 'true' or 'false'.
-* `imagediff [-d|diff] FILE_A FILE_B OUTPUT_FILE` renders an imagediff between two files, saving as the output file.

-### Cannot find module 'canvas'

-Canvas has been moved to an optional dependency for better browser and browserify support.
-If you see a message that the module cannot be found, please check `npm install` first, incase there was indeed an issue installing it.
-This relates to  https://github.com/HumbleSoftware/js-imagediff/issues/22.
-Please let me know if you have any issues on account of this, or know of a better work around.

 Unit Testing Canvas
 -------------------